 While some companies may not fare the weeks, months, and years ahead, other companies will survive and some will even thrive.
 And lucky for anyone looking to relocate to Germany, the country is still desperate for skilled workers – a need that will only increase as the population ages.
 Even better, Olaf Scholz’s new government plans to make integration way easier for newcomers to Germany.

 What can you do to find work in Berlin during these hard times?
 How can you overcome the obstacles of finding work here?
-Here’s some of our top tips:
+Here are some of our top tips:

 1) Learn German and if you can, to the point of fluency!
 96% of all jobs on the German market require German language skills, so widen your pool of potential job opportunities and increase your chance of finding work in Berlin.
 Not only that, German language skills will help immensely when you’re searching for an apartment or dealing with the country’s infamous levels of bureaucracy.

-2) Reference authoritative websites, such as official government ones or newspapers like The Local, that offer accurate and up to date information on visas and the current labour market.
+2) Reference authoritative websites, such as official government ones or newspapers like The Local, that offer accurate and up-to-date information on visas and the current labor market.

 4) Put together a compelling job application package (CV, cover letter, etc.) that follows German standards and will get you noticed by German employers.
 We have tons of guides on these very topics in our Working In Berlin section, where we provide tips on creating a German CV, as well as cover letters.
 We offer tips on how to reduce bias, like not including a photo on your CV or if it makes sense to write your CV in German.